aphex36/Napsack/README.md

-# Knapsack
+# Napsack

 This project is a web app aimed providing a link aggregator application like Reddit only improving on the UI and allowing the user to post anonymously

 To run this program have Node.js and MongoDB installed on your computer then:

-1) cd into the project, and run un mongod --dbpath dataStorage (I put the file there for convenience, don't have to run the storage there if you don't want to)
+1) cd into the project, and create a folder <folderName> (could be whatever you want it to be)
+2) run "mongod --dbpath <folderName>" while in the project
 2) In another terminal run "node startingServer.js" (in the same directory earlier)
 3) Visit localhost:3000